QtCurve/qtcurve/Bugs.md

-1. Firefox doesn't support transparent menu.
+1. Firefox doesn't support transparent menu or corner radius.
+   *Related to firefox assuming menus and popups are opaque.*
+   *Patching firefox can fix the problem, need to figure out whether it can be* *monkey patched.*
 2. Partially set translucent background crashes amarok (in opengl).
    (Also affects Oxygen Transparent.)
    **Doesn't crash anymore after doing prepolish, need more tests.**